umeenukrishnan/documentation/_doc/README.md

   ```

 * Please don't mind this syntax.
-You get complete idea after seeing the final web documentation.
+You get complete idea of it, after generating the final web documentation.

-* Finally, we are onto last step of this process.
+### Generating HTML files in local directory

+* This process generates the html files in *_build/html* directory.
+These HTML files are capable of generating website locally.
 * In command prompt use command, `make html` .
 This creates multiple html files in *_build/html* directory if the docstrings and `.rst` file are in correct format.
 Otherwise, it returns error in command prompt.
 * After executing all the commands correctly, Open *index.html* in *_build/html* directory to see the project documentation.
+* These files are not necessary to make online available website.
+Sphinx's has an other way to generate online website of the project so It is  better to add *_build* directory to *gitignore* list.

+### Publishing the website:

+* After making all the necessary modifications to the *.rst* files.
+We can commit and push all the generated files to GitHub.
+To publish the projects *.rst* as website, please create an account in [Read the docs web](https://readthedocs.org/), if you haven't have one already.
+* Log-in to the website and direct to [rtd_projects](https://readthedocs.org/dashboard/) then `Import a project` > `Import manually`.
+* Provide the information like Name, Repository URL, Repository type, and default branch.
+  * Please note that the project name should be unique.
+* You can check or uncheck the advanced options box.
+If have checked it, press `next` and provide necessary information and press `finish`. if haven't checked the advanced options box, pressing `next` directs to final page.
+In this page, press `Build version` to build the project website.
+It takes a moment to complete and generate website link as *view doc* in the same page.
+* There you go!!
+By pressing *view doc* we can see the beautiful web page of the project.
+* Any changes that are being made to *.rst* and docstring in *.py* files will reflect in website only after rebuilding in [rtd_projects](https://readthedocs.org/dashboard/).

 ## Final notes:

 The above mentioned procedure is best suitable for the file structure of this project.
-To develop the documentation of different type of file structure, few modifications need to be added based the respective file structure.
+To develop the documentation of different type of file structure, few modifications need to be added to *conf.py* and *index.rst*  based on the respective file structure.

-**Note:** Please read this documentation in GitHub or markdown editor like Typora.

 #### Existing file description: